Homepage of the site 'What to do with your life?'

 What is difficult to overcome to succeed in life?

-What conditions must be met to produce serious reasoning?
+What are the conditions for producing serious reasoning?
 Problem solving.

-What do you have to do to be a good person?
+What should one do to be a good person?

 What is cognitive dissonance?